saternius/Flamoid/README.md

 6. The extension should now be loaded into Chrome and ready to use.

 ## Usage
 1) Click on the Flamoid extension plugin to add your OpenAI API Key
+2) Optionally include additional prompting instructions desired
-2) Simply select some text on a webpage, right-click, and choose `Flamoid` from the context menu.
+3) Simply select some text on a webpage, right-click, and choose `Flamoid` from the context menu.
 The image will be automatically generated and inserted into the webpage

 ## Thoughts?